 A Kakariki at Pukaha National Wildlife Centre | Mount Bruce.

 Various images taken at Pukaha Mount Bruce on a weekend trip to see the beautiful New Zealand wildlife.
-Above is a Stitchbird, Kaka and butterfly (not sure its species name).
+Above is a Stitchbird, Kaka and Butterfly.

 A beautiful Tui showing off its bright feathers at Pukaha Mount Bruce carpark.